 Stubborn headaches and migraines always seem to strike at the worst possible time.
 And for the people they affect, they can be mildly inconvenient or completely debilitating.
 Here are three natural remedies for relieving the pain.

 Remedy #1: Peppermint Oil and Ethanol

 Researchers at the University of Kiel in Germany studied the use of peppermint oil and ethanol (alcohol) in the treatment of headaches, and the mixture appears to be an inexpensive and effective treatment for headache pain.

 Thirty-two patients took part in the double blind, placebo-controlled, randomized study.
 Dabbing a mixture of peppermint oil, eucalyptus oil, and alcohol onto the participants’ foreheads and temples brought about mental and physical relaxation.
 This mixture, however, wasn’t effective at reducing headache pain.
-When only peppermint oil and alcohol were used, the participants noticed an almost immediate reduction in headache pain.
+But when only peppermint oil and alcohol were used, the participants noticed an almost immediate reduction in headache pain.

 Peppermint oil is readily available from either local pharmacies or health food stores.
 Before being applied topically, however, it should be diluted with ethyl alcohol.

 Keep in mind, this is not common rubbing alcohol (isopropol alcohol).
-Ethanol (or ethyl alcohol) is grain alcohol and the least expensive source is from the liquor store where it is sold as “pure grain alcohol.”
+Ethanol (or ethyl alcohol) is grain alcohol, and the least expensive source is from the liquor store where it is sold as “pure grain alcohol.”